Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 - $rho$: abstract environment with variable values

 These two components inform each other.
-This is an instance of *product domain* construction (formal definition in @ch-advanced-galois).
+This is an instance of *product domain* construction (see formal definition in @ch-advanced-galois).

-*Control constrains data:*
+=== Control Flow Refines Data Values

+When we take a branch, the control flow condition provides information about variable values.
+Consider:

 ```rust
 if x > 0 {
     // BDD records: path ∧ (x > 0)
     // Domain refines: x ∈ [1, +∞]
 }
 ```

-The branch condition tightens the interval for `x`.
+The branch condition `x > 0` not only updates the BDD path condition, but also allows the interval domain to tighten its bounds.

-*Data prunes paths:*
+Inside the branch, we know $x > 0$, so the interval can be refined from $[-oo, +oo]$ to $[1, +oo]$.

+=== Data Values Eliminate Infeasible Paths

+Conversely, when the abstract domain has precise information, it can prove that certain paths are impossible.
+Consider:

 ```rust
 x = 5;              // Domain: x ∈ [5, 5]
 if x < 0 {          // BDD would add: path ∧ (x < 0)
     // Unreachable!  // But [5,5] ∩ (-∞,0) = ∅
 }                    // Drop this partition
 ```

-When data contradicts control, that path is impossible.
+Here, the interval domain knows $x in [5, 5]$.
+When we encounter the condition `x < 0`, the intersection $[5,5] inter (-oo, 0) = emptyset$ is empty.
+This proves the path is infeasible, so we can drop this partition entirely.

 This bidirectional refinement is called *reduction*.
 The process continues until neither component can tighten further.